Get E-Book

 }

-That function defaults to the global and still accepts an injected implementation.
-Tests can pass a fake.
+The function defaults to Node's global fetch, but tests can pass a fake implementation.
 Older runtime adapters can pass a polyfill.
 Production code can use the built-in path.
-The function body stays honest about the dependency.
+The dependency stays visible at the call boundary.

 Stable data objects need less ceremony.
-URL, URLSearchParams, TextEncoder, TextDecoder, Blob, and fetch classes are fine to use directly inside application code.
-They are part of the modern Node platform.
-The caution belongs around globals whose docs still mark them experimental, active development, release candidate, or flag-controlled.
+URL, URLSearchParams, TextEncoder, TextDecoder, Blob, and the fetch classes are fine to use directly in application code when your runtime floor supports them.
+The extra caution belongs around globals whose availability depends on flags or a newer Node line.

 console.log(response.status);